Robjects-Timers/Timer_v0/doc/README.md

 #### Step 2: Configuring the Timer

  For this timer and other options similar to this one, there are many different configurations possible.
-For Timer specific and testing applications, P1-P5, (or, P1-P2 for those using the Seven Segment Display) will work but feel free to look at different configurations as well.
+For Timer specific and testing applications, P1-P4, (or, P1-P2 for those using the Seven Segment Display) will work.
+Nevertheless, please feel free to look at different configurations as well.

+#### Mode P1-P4 Explanation
+P1-3: Upon receiving a triggering signal, the all modes turn relay on for an OP time and then turns off.
+However, there are subtle variations depending on receiving another triggers after the OP time is counting down.
+  - P1:Subsequent triggering signals during the OP time have no effect.
+  - P2:Subsequent triggering signals during the OP time reset the timer.
+  - P3:Subsequent triggering signals during the OP time reset the timer, causing the relay to turn off and stop the timing process.

+P4: When a triggering signal is received, the relay turns off after a CL time, then turns on for an OP time.
+Once the timer completes, the relay turns off.

-###### Testing the Circuit:
+###### 2. Configuring the timer Circuit:
-We'll be using the P1-P4 (P1.1,P1.2,P1.3 for Seven Seg variation) for basic test runs and P4 for the final timer application.
+We'll be using the P1-P3 (P1.1,P1.2,P1.3 for Seven Seg variation) for basic test runs and P4 for the final timer application.
+Here are the directions for changing timer hardware functionality:

 - To configure different modes
 1. Turn Power on